Venus (mythology): Epithets

-Venus Verticordia ("Venus the Changer of Hearts").
-See #Festivals and Veneralia.
+Venus Verticordia ("Venus the Changer of Hearts"), celebrated at the Veneralia for her ability to transform untethered desire (libido) into pudicitia, sexuality expressed within socially permitted bounds, hence marriage.

-Venus Victrix ("Venus the Victorious"), a Romanised aspect of the armed Aphrodite that Greeks had inherited from the East, where the goddess Ishtar "remained a goddess of war, and Venus could bring victory to a Sulla or a Caesar."
+Venus Victrix ("Venus the Victorious"), a Romanised aspect of the armed Aphrodite that Greeks had inherited from the East, where the goddess Ishtar "remained a goddess of war, and Venus could bring victory to a Sulla or a Caesar".
 Pompey vied with his patron Sulla and with Caesar for public recognition as her protégé.
 In 55 BC he dedicated a temple to her at the top of his theater in the Campus Martius.
 She had a shrine on the Capitoline Hill, and festivals on August 12 and October 9.
 A sacrifice was annually dedicated to her on the latter date.
 In neo-classical art, her epithet as Victrix is often used in the sense of 'Venus Victorious over men's hearts' or in the context of the Judgement of Paris (e.g. Canova's Venus Victrix, a half-nude reclining portrait of Pauline Bonaparte).

 Cult history and temples

-The first known temple to Venus was vowed to Venus Obsequens ("Indulgent Venus") by Q. Fabius Gurges in the heat of a battle against the Samnites.
+The first known temple to Venus was vowed to Venus Obsequens by Q. Fabius Gurges in the heat of a battle against the Samnites.
 It was dedicated in 295 BC, at a site near the Aventine Hill, and was supposedly funded by fines imposed on Roman women for sexual misdemeanours.
 Its rites and character were probably influenced by or based on Greek Aphrodite's cults, which were already diffused in various forms throughout Italian Magna Graeca.
 Its dedication date connects Venus Obsequens to the Vinalia rustica festival.